sommerfeld-io/talos-runtime/README.md

 - Resource control: allocate CPU/RAM to the VM and avoid interfering with host usage
 - Reusable infrastructure: the same provisioning code can later be applied to bare-metal or cloud VMs

-## Kubernetes Nodes and recommended Node Sizing
+## Kubernetes nodes and recommended node sizing

 These are conservative recommendations targeted at local development.